webplatform/docs-wpd/Style_Guide/Gotchas/index.md

 if (moodQuery==checkin.mood&#124;&#124;moodQuery) handler(checkin);
 </pre>

-But in lines of code designated by a leading single space (implicit pre-formatted sections, let's call 'em), you have to use the <nowiki>{{!}}</nowiki> template.
+In lines of code designated by a leading single space (implicit pre-formatted sections, let's call 'em), you may use the <nowiki>{{!}}</nowiki> template.
 Here's an example:

 <code>
 &nbsp;<nowiki>